All right, hour two this Friday, Sean Hannity Show, toll-free, 800-941 Sean.

 I just don't know.

-When you compare and contrast, the like, for example, there is a special counsel supposedly investigating the top secret classified documents found in four uh Joe Biden locations.
+When you compare and contrast the like, for example, there is a special counsel supposedly investigating the top secret classified documents found in four Joe Biden locations.

-Uh maybe he changed his name in the meantime, but he's certainly not uh on par with what's going on with the prosecutor in the Trump case uh that is aggressively, you know, convening one grand jury and one jurisdiction after another.
+Maybe he changed his name in the meantime, but he's certainly not on par with what's going on with the prosecutor in the Trump case that is aggressively convening one grand jury in one jurisdiction after another.

 Yeah, I mean, the disparity between the alacrity with which the federal government is going at these cases is completely unmissable.